hellowac/mapnik-wiki-zh-cn/SQLite.md

     ogr2ogr -f SQLite test.sqlite some.shp -dsco SPATIALITE=YES

+For more details see: http://www.gdal.org/ogr/drv_sqlite.html

 The main difference is that a spatialite enabled db will include a spatial index inside the database.
-A pure SQLite db will not contain a spatial index, but Mapnik will create one on the fly.
+A pure SQLite db will not contain a spatial index, but Mapnik can create one on the fly.

 # Parameters